psahni/nextJsCourse/README.md

+### THIS PROJECT IS A PART OF NEXT JS LEARN course

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.